HaxeFoundation/HaxeManual/md/manual/haxelib-json.md

 * tags: An array of tag-strings which are used on the repository website to sort libraries.
 * description: The description of what the library is doing.
 * version: The version string of the library.
 This is detailed in [Versioning](haxelib-json-versioning.md).
+* classPath: The path string to the source files.
 * releasenote: The release notes of the current version.
 * contributors: An array of user names which identify contributors to the library.
 * dependencies: An object describing the dependencies of the library.
 This is detailed in [Dependencies](haxelib-json-dependencies.md).